 Exhibition posters--Germany (East)

-East German poster collection art exhibits series, Collection #0207, Special Collections Research Center, George Mason University Libraries.
+East German poster collection art exhibits series, C0207, Special Collections and Archives, George Mason University Libraries.

 Purchased from Thomas Hill in 2009.

 Processed by Matthew Salyers in 2011.
 EAD markup completed by Matthew Salyers in 2011.